Joseph P. Kennedy Sr.: Anti-British sentiment

-Kennedy also argued strongly against providing military and economic aid to the United Kingdom.
+When war came in September 1939, Kennedy's public support for American neutrality conflicted with Roosevelt's increasing efforts to provide aid to Britain.
 "Democracy is finished in England.
-It may be here", he stated in the Boston Sunday Globe of November 10, 1940.
+It may be here [in the United States]", he stated in the Boston Sunday Globe of November 10, 1940.
 With German troops having overrun Poland, Denmark, Norway, Belgium, the Netherlands, Luxembourg, and France, and with daily bombings of Great Britain, Kennedy unambiguously and repeatedly stated that the war was not about saving democracy from National Socialism (Nazism) or from Fascism.
 In an interview with two newspaper journalists, Louis M. Lyons of The Boston Globe, and Ralph Coghlan of the St. Louis Post-Dispatch, Kennedy said:

 Isolationism

 Kennedy's views became inconsistent and increasingly isolationist.
 British MP Josiah Wedgwood IV, who had himself opposed the British government's earlier appeasement policy, said of Kennedy:

-Anti-Semitism
+Antisemitism

 According to Harvey Klemmer, who served as one of Kennedy's embassy aides, Kennedy habitually referred to Jews as "kikes or sheenies".
 Kennedy allegedly told Klemmer that "[some] individual Jews are all right, Harvey, but as a race they stink.
 They spoil everything they touch."
 When Klemmer returned from a trip to Germany and reported the pattern of vandalism and assaults on Jews by Nazis, Kennedy responded, "Well, they brought it on themselves."

 On June 13, 1938, Kennedy met in London with Herbert von Dirksen, the German ambassador to the United Kingdom, who claimed upon his return to Berlin that Kennedy had told him that "it was not so much the fact that we want to get rid of the Jews that was so harmful to us, but rather the loud clamor with which we accompanied this purpose.
 [Kennedy] himself fully understood our Jewish policy."
 Kennedy's main concern with such violent acts against German Jews as Kristallnacht was that they generated bad publicity in the West for the Nazi regime, a concern that he communicated in a letter to Charles Lindbergh.

 Kennedy had a close friendship with Viscountess Astor, and their correspondence is replete with anti-Semitic statements.
 According to Edward Renehan:

 By August 1940, Kennedy worried that a third term for President Roosevelt would mean war.
-Laurence Leamer in The Kennedy Men: 1901–1963 reports: "Joe believed that Roosevelt, Churchill, the Jews, and their allies would manipulate America into approaching Armageddon."
+Biographer Laurence Leamer in The Kennedy Men: 1901–1963 reports: "Joe believed that Roosevelt, Churchill, the Jews, and their allies would manipulate America into approaching Armageddon."
 Nevertheless, Kennedy supported Roosevelt's third term in return for Roosevelt's promise to support Joseph Kennedy Jr. in a run for Governor of Massachusetts in 1942.
 However, even during the darkest months of World War II, Kennedy remained "more wary of" prominent American Jews, such as Associate Justice Felix Frankfurter, than he was of Hitler.

 Kennedy told the reporter Joe Dinneen: